umeshkumhar/terraform-provider-backupdr/docs/resources/host.md

 ### Required

-- `appliance_clusterid` (String) Provide the appliance cluster id that host is added to.
+- `appliance_clusterid` (String) Provide the appliance cluster ID that host is added to.
 - `hostname` (String) Provide the fully qualified domain name of the vCenter host.
 - `hosttype` (String) Provide the host type as vCenter.
 - `ipaddress` (String) Provide the IP address of the host.